xalduin/cs4puzzlesolver/README.md

 Running
 =======
-To run the program, check info/readme for more information for each specific puzzle.
-Example input and output is also provided.
+Check [info/readme](info/readme) for more information about the project and how to run each individual puzzle.